spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 K3s is a lightweight distribution of Kubernetes, specifically designed for resource-constrained environments and IoT applications.
 Unlike standard Kubernetes with multiple binaries for its various components, K3s is packaged as a single binary with a lightweight storage backend and minimal external dependencies.
 For more information about K3s, refer to [K3s documentation](https://docs.k3s.io/).

-K3s is available for Edge host deployments as well as Palette Virtual Clusters that you can create from cluster groups.
-Refer to the Edge documentation and the [Create and Manage Cluster Groups](https://docs.spectrocloud.com/clusters/cluster-groups/create-cluster-group#palette-virtual-cluster-configuration) guide for more information.

 ## Versions Supported

 <Tabs queryString="versions">